calcium1528/gt-reprise/story/route/normal/main.md

 ### Episode 1 — Megalomaniac
 > For the full plot, see [Megalomaniac][s1e1].

 Frisk encounters Sans at the Last Corridor after gaining LV 19 in a new No Mercy run.
-Chara is here to initially assist Frisk, but when Frisk changes strategies—knowing they can no longer win through violence, the battle takes a turn for the worse.
+During the battle, Chara is here to initially assist Frisk, but after repeated failures, Frisk changes strategies—knowing they can no longer win through violence.
+From there, the fight takes a turn for the worse.

 ### Episode 2 — Yet Darker
 > For the full plot, see [Yet Darker][s1e2].

-A mysterious hallway appears on Frisk's way back to Snowdin, with a door leading to the Grey Room—a subsection of the Void— housing Gaster.
+A mysterious hallway appears on Frisk's way back to Snowdin, with a door leading to the Grey Room—a subsection of the Void—housing a Gaster that has been long abandoned in this barren dimension.
 In an attempt to return to the real world, Gaster attempts to take Frisk's SOUL in Sans's protest.

 ### Episode 3 — Determination
 > For the full plot, see [Determination][s1e3].